mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

        .. cond:: cloud

-          Datadog is not supported with |mms|.
+          The Datadog Metrics integration is not supported with |mms|.

    * - Webhook Settings